adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 Even though all contracts are stateless and execute inde- pendently of each other, contract interaction and statefulness can still be achieved through hashlocking [need cit.].
-A simple hashlock is shown in fig. 2.
+A simple hashlock is shown in **fig.
+2**.

 On line 1, we define a function called hashlock that expects the stack to contain a hash h and a secret s.

 It swaps them on line 2, in order to hash the secret on line 3, before calling the equality operator on hash(v) and h on line 4.

 This returns true if the secret is a preimage of the hash.
 This function can be used to predicate the execution of code branches in different contracts on the existence of the same secret value.

 As a simple example usage, hashlocks make it possible for users that don't share a state channel to trustlessly send each other aeon, as long as there is a path of channels between them.
 For example, if Alice and Bob have a channel and Bob and Carol have a channel, then Alice and Carol can transact through Bob.

 They do this by creating two copies of the contract shown in fig. 3, one for each channel.
 The Commitment on line 1 is the hash of a secret that Alice chooses.
 On line 3 we push it to the stack and call the hashlock function.

 Which branch of the if that gets executed depends on the return value of hashlock.
 Once these contracts have been signed by all parties, Alice reveals the secret, allowing Bob and Carol to use it to claim their aeon.

 Hashlocking can also be used to e.g. play multi-player games in the channels, as shown in fig. 4.
 Everyone makes a channel with the game manager, which publishes the same contract to every channel.

 Say we are in game state 32, defined by the function State32, and we want to trustlessly simultaneously update all the channels to state 33.
 When the game manager reveals the secret, it causes all the channels to update at the same time.

 <sup>2 It should be noted that since contracts can read answers from